memsql/singlestore-kafka-connector/demo/README.md

 * kafka-connect
 * memsql

-And start kafka-connect job with such configuration:
+Then start kafka-connect job with such a configuration:

 ```
 {